 - Position the Compute Module on the IO board.

 - Attach the USB hub, RJ45 adaptor, keyboard and monitor (HDMI) to the board.

 USB SLAVE BOOT ENABLE) on the IO board is in the EN position.

-With the first micro USB to USB cable, plug the hose machine into the IO Board USB slave port (
+With the first micro USB to USB cable, plug the host machine into the IO Board USB slave port (

 - With the second micro USB to USB cable, power on the IO board.

 5 Flash the board from your host system

 On your host system:

 - The USBboot tool should have recognized the attached Compute Module and mounted the EMMC partition as a new device.